0049 941 / 56 76 460

 Cous Cous festival

-The Cous Cous festival takes place every year in September, is one of Sicily's most popular festivals and know far beyond the borders of the island.
-The festival is an invitation to celebrate together, independent of culture, nationality etc.
+The Cous Cous festival of San Vito Lo Capo takes place every year in September, is one of Sicily's most popular festivals and know far beyond the borders of the island.
+The festival is an invitation to celebrate together, regardless of culture, nationality etc.

 October